Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob-changefeed/README.md

 ### Authenticate the client

-Interaction with Blob ChangeFeed client starts with an instance of the ChangeFeed class.
+Interaction with Blob ChangeFeed client starts with an instance of the ChangeFeedClient class.
 You need an existing storage account, its URL, and a credential to instantiate the client object.

 #### Get credentials